krystek77/mern-app-frontend/README.md

 # Full stack MERN web application

 The company's website presenting its offer.
 Products sorted by category.
 Displaying products of a given category, product details, photo gallery, latest news, general information pages, contact form, newsletter.
-The site has a content management system (CMS) that allows you to add, delete, edit, update products, spare parts, product price lists, posts, etc.
+The site has a content management system (CMS) that allows admin to add, delete, edit, update products, spare parts, product price lists, posts, etc.

 The content of the page can only be managed by the user who is the administrator (employee of the company).
-Prepared for Progressive Web Application
+Prepared for Progressive Web Application.

+Displaying recently viewed products and the most popular product categories on the home page.

 ## Main technologies
 1. database - MongoDB